Her figure skaters can fly. But do a Russian coach’s tactics go too far?

 “Most Russian coaches … that’s their mission: Every four years they have to produce an Olympic champion,” said Audrey Weisiger, a two-time U.S. Olympic team coach.
 “They have a different system of selecting their skaters.”

 Other athletes and coaches say women’s figure skating has remained stagnant for many years and welcome the sport moving forward.
-But they say it must be done safely, where female skaters use athleticism and safe training methods to achieve quad jumps.
+But they say it must be done safely, with female skaters using athleticism and safe training methods to achieve quad jumps.

 “I think we will have more and more American girls doing quads,” Weisiger said.
 “I’m not opposed to teaching kids difficult skills they can accommodate.
 I’m opposed to it when it means breaking your leg or taking drugs.
-I do think we have the ability and I think we can push the envelope.
+I do think we have the ability, and I think we can push the envelope.
 We just need to do it intelligently.”

-Tutberidze has said her athletes train up to 12 hours a day, and several of her former stars have spoken about how severely they restricted their eating, so they could be light enough to perform quads and other difficult elements.
+Tutberidze has said her athletes train up to 12 hours a day, and several of her former stars have spoken about how severely they restricted their eating so that they could be light enough to perform quads and other difficult elements.

 Tutberidze’s training appears to rely on keeping skaters as light as possible and having them rotate before they leave the ice in their jumps, which can cause severe back injuries.
 One student, who moved to train with Tutberidze when she was 13, was recorded in videos landing a quad jump.
-But by 14 she wasn’t able to jump anymore due to a back injury.
+But by 14 she wasn’t able to jump anymore because of a back injury.
 Another student who landed quads retired before the Olympics because of a back injury.

 After her skaters make history, Tutberidze appears to quickly move on to younger stars.
 Female skaters can face adversity when they hit puberty, Weisiger said, because their changing bodies force them to relearn many skills.
-(U.S. figure skater Alysa Liu became the first American woman to land a quad in competition, but she hasn’t attempted it since hitting a growth spurt.)
-Oftentimes, they’re unable to get back some of those skills.
+(U.S. figure skater Alysa Liu became the first American woman to land a quad in competition, but she hasn’t attempted it since she hit a growth spurt.)
+Oftentimes they’re unable to get back some of those skills.

 After captivating the world in 2014, Lipnitskaya’s career spiraled, and she left the sport just three years later.
 She disclosed she had been suffering from anorexia and had checked herself into residential treatment.
 After her last competition, Lipnitskaya said she put her skates in a closet and never looked back.
 “I’m no longer drawn to the ice,” she said in 2017.